 Dexter's Nev-R-Lube bearings are comprised of opposed tapered roller bearing cones sealed inside a precision-ground, one-piece, double-cup arrangement.
 These bearings are designed with a small amount of axial end-play.
-The end-play is essential to the longevity of the bearing's service life.
+The end-play is essential to the longevity of the bearing's service life; see Nev-R-Lube Drums/Bearings on page 8-9.